adamshand/macos-wifi-toggle/README.md

 Sounds simple and obvious, but I couldn't find a tool to do this.
 I did find [this gist](https://gist.github.com/albertbori/1798d88a93175b9da00b#gistcomment-5913999) by Albert Bori.
 In 2024 I took Albert's basic idea and wrote `wifi-toggle.sh` from scratch to be as simple to use as possible.

+For the last couple years there's been a steady stream of comment on the gist and a couple of forks to add features.
+This repo is an attempt to provide a central place to document and improve the script.

 ## Installation

 Follow the below instructions with your normal user account (‼️ it will not work if you run it as `root` ‼️).